junnei/blog/docs/en/index.md

 ## Open Source Used

 This page is based on the following author's creation.
-Heartily thank you.
+Sincerely thank you.

 - [Just the Docs](http://patrickmarsceill.com) &copy; 2017-2020
 - [utteranc.es](https://utteranc.es/) &copy; 2021